 Can I Create My Own Shortcodes?

 Using code to add shortcodes is rather complicated and not something for beginners.
-However, it is worth mentioning that there are some guides out there for very basic custom shortcodes that can be done by copying and pasting the code.
+However, it is worth mentioning that there are some guides out there for very basic custom shortcodes that can be done by copying and pasting code snippets.

 However, if you really want to create custom shortcodes, you are going to need to learn some coding basics.